Berthoud Dental Care under new ownership

-Before purchasing Deschene’s practice, Wolfenden considered starting his own practice from scratch.
+Before taking over Dr. Deschene’s practice, Dr. Wolfenden considered starting his own practice from scratch.
 He wanted to be able to make decisions, choose labs and materials, treat cases as he sees fit and practice dentistry in a way he believes best serves patients.

-When Wolfenden met Deschene, he found they have the same commitment to quality and the same dental philosophy.
-Wolfenden understands the importance the mouth plays in overall health, communication, comfort and other factors, while also realizing the dental office can be an uncomfortable and stressful place, he said in a transition letter he and Deschene wrote to their patients and the Berthoud community.
+When Deschene met Wolfenden, he found they have the same commitment to quality and the same dental philosophy.
+Wolfenden understands the importance the mouth plays in overall health, communication, comfort and other factors, while also realizing the dental office can be an uncomfortable and stressful place, he said in a transition letter he and Wolfenden wrote to their patients and the Berthoud community.

 “This is why it is my goal not only to provide high-quality dentistry, but equally to create an environment where patients can feel as comfortable and confident in their care as possible,” Wolfenden said in the letter.

 Wolfenden, a third-generation dentist, earned his DMD, doctor of medical dentistry, in 2010 from the Boston University School of Dental Medicine.
 He worked as an associate dentist at his father Robert’s practice, Wolfenden Family Dentistry, in Tampa, Fla., for eight years.
 He also worked at dental practices in Longmont and Windsor for three years before coming to Berthoud, where he moved last year with his wife, Justine, and their daughter, Kennedy.